 3. Does the pricing model encourage or penalize adoption?
 Per-seat pricing creates an inherent conflict: you want broad adoption, but every new user increases cost.
 Flat pricing aligns the vendor's incentive with yours, which is getting every rep using the platform.

 4. What data sources feed the platform?
-Demandbase's intent data is based primarily on B2B intent signals from web activity and IP-based identification, which works roughly 42% of the time according to independent studies.
-Ask whether the platform also monitors earnings calls, leadership changes, hiring patterns, product launches, and competitive moves.
+Demandbase's intent data is based primarily on B2B intent signals from web activity and IP-based identification.
+Ask what match rate the vendor will commit to for your own account list, and ask whether the platform also monitors earnings calls, leadership changes, hiring patterns, product launches, and competitive moves.
 Those signals often matter more than anonymous web visits.

 5. Can you measure pipeline impact within 90 days?
 Any platform that cannot show measurable pipeline influence within one quarter is asking you to take the ROI on faith.
 Analytic Partners saw 40% more qualified pipeline within their first year after switching to a flat-rate account intelligence platform, with measurable results visible within weeks.